-This ginger lychee sorbet was shared with us by Andrew Schloss, the author of Almost from Scratch: 600 Recipes for the New Convenience Cuisine.
-Though his cookbook is not exclusively dairy-free, it offers many recipes and ideas for those who are interested in cooking with convenient ingredients.
+This ginger lychee sorbet was shared with us by Andrew Schloss, the author of Almost from Scratch: 600 Recipes for the New Convenience Cuisine, many years ago.
+Though his classic cookbook is not exclusively dairy-free, it offers many recipes and ideas for those who are interested in cooking with convenient ingredients.
+And with the current hot weather, I thought we’d give this cool recipe a big refresh!

 Lychees have a rough, almost prehistoric skin, but the fleshy inside has a moisture-rich texture like green grapes.
 The flavor is subtly fruity with hints of citrus, making it the perfect base for a refreshing sorbet.
 Lychees are grown in tropical climates, but are most popular in Southeast Asian countries.
 You might spot fresh lychees at the grocery stores on Hawaii, but in most mainland towns, you you purchase them in cans.